timjogorman/RicherEventDescription/guidelines.md

 # Richer Event Description (RED) Annotation Guidelines (v.1.6)

-Developed by Will Styler, Kevin Crooks, Mariah Hamang, and Tim O'Gorman as a synthesis of the THYME-TimeML guidelines, the Stanford Event coreference guidelines and the CMU Event coreference guidelines.
-These guidelines have been developed with substantial input from Eduard Hovy and Teruko Mitamura at Carnegie Mellon University, Rei Ikuta at the University of Colorado, Boulder, and benefited from the discussion at the NAACL Events Workshop.
+*Developed by Will Styler, Kevin Crooks, Mariah Hamang, and Tim O'Gorman as a synthesis of the THYME-TimeML guidelines, the Stanford Event coreference guidelines and the CMU Event coreference guidelines.
+These guidelines have been developed with substantial input from Eduard Hovy and Teruko Mitamura at Carnegie Mellon University, Rei Ikuta at the University of Colorado, Boulder, and benefited from the discussion at the NAACL Events Workshop.*

 ## Introduction

-Richer Event Description is an attempt to bring together a number of existing and well-researched veins intra-sentence annotation into a single representation of the events and participants in a discourse.
+Richer Event Description is an attempt to bring together a number of existing and well-researched veins of document annotation into a single representation of the events and participants in a discourse.
 It is not concerned with semantic role annotation in the traditional sense -- the relationships between events and the entities participating